SamAllen06/lake_temp_work/documentation/working_with_docker_image/docker.md

 ## What is a container?
 A container is an isolated environment, similar (though not the same as) a virtual machine.
-Both isolate the application from the host system (your computer) by virtualizing the filesystem, network, process IDs, and user IDs, however, a virtual machine also virtualizes the operating system, whereas docker does not.
-For example, docker images for windows require that Windows be installed, and images for linux use the host's linux kernel (or Windows Subsystem for Linux when run on Windows).
+Both isolate the application from the host system (your computer) by virtualizing the file system, network, process IDs, and user IDs, however, a virtual machine also virtualizes the operating system, whereas docker does not.
+For example, docker images for windows require that Windows be installed, and images for Linux use the host's Linux kernel (or Windows Subsystem for Linux when run on Windows).

 ## What is an image?
 An image is essentially a blueprint for a container.
-It contains everything the container needs to run, including any dependancies or other files.
+It contains everything the container needs to run, including any dependencies or other files.
 This image can then be shared with others, usually through Docker Hub.

 ## What is a Dockerfile